How to Apply

 Candidate families must deposit sufficient funds to cover a portion of closing costs prior to purchasing the home.
 If the homeowner application is withdrawn for any reason, the deposit will be returned to the family.

 Habitat for Humanity performs a criminal background inquiry and credit check for each applicant.
+Candidates must have a credit score of 620 or higher at the time of application.
 We require proof of income (e.g., three months of payroll check stubs, copies of three years of tax returns).
 We also ask potential homeowners to provide letters of recommendation, landlord recommendations and employer verification.

 Habitat for Humanity is not an emergency housing program.
+The application process can last several months.
 We require candidate families to live or work in Snohomish County and participate in our homeowner education program.
 We reserve the right to withdraw the application from consideration if the family no longer qualifies for a Habitat home.

 We also require a home visit to the residence of the prospective family to evaluate need.
-After a candidate family has been selected, it takes approximately a year for the home to be completed.
-Thank you again for your interest.
-We’ll be in touch.
+After a candidate family has been selected, it takes approximately one year for the home to be completed.